 The Marvell Armada 370, which is also found in devices such as the Pwnie Express pen tester, is a homegrown ARMv7 SoC design clocked to 1.2GHz that falls between the 1GHz Armada 300 and the 1GHz Cortex-A9-based, dual-core Armada 375.
 The Armada XP, which is 370′s sibling, is described by Pettazoni as “a nice monster” containing “up to 4 cores (PJ4B cores, which are roughly equivalent to Cortex-A9 but with LPAE support), up to 10 PCIe lanes, multiple SATA interfaces, up to four Gigabit network interfaces, and many, many other things (XOR engine, cryptographic engine, etc.).”

-- Globalscale Armada 370 Mirabox (supported in mainline)
+- Globalscale’s Armada 370 Mirabox (supported in mainline)

-- Synology DS414slim (not yet supported in mainline)
+- Buffalo’s LinkStation 421e (not yet supported in mainline)

 NAS systems have long been a hacking playground for Linux developers, but usually only after a lot of hard work by the open source community.
 For example, in 2009, Debian hacker Martin Michlmayr ported Debian 5.0 to a Qnap Systems TS-219 Pro and Marvell’s SheevaPlug Plug Computer, both based on Marvell’s Kirkwood 88F6281 SoC, a forerunner of the Armada 370.
 Marvell in particular has often shrouded its processors in mystery.

-“Free Electrons is happy to see that Marvell is making more and more progress towards mainlining their kernel support and opening their datasheets publicly,” writes Free Electrons CTO Thomas Petazzoni.
-“We strongly believe that the openness of these datasheets will allow hobbyists and developers to improve the support for Armada 370 in the open-source ecosystem, be it in the Linux kernel, in bootloaders like U-Boot or Barebox or even in other projects.”
+“Free Electrons is happy to see that Marvell is making more and more progress towards mainlining their kernel support and opening their datasheets publicly,” writes Petazzoni.
+“We strongly believe that the openness of these datasheets will allow hobbyists and developers to improve the support for Armada [370 and XP] in the open-source ecosystem, be it in the Linux kernel, in bootloaders like U-Boot or Barebox or even in other projects.”